rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Also it was allowed to make war on the saints and to conquer them.
 And authority was given it over every tribe and people and language and nation, ^1307

-and all who dwell on earth will worship it, everyone whose name has not been written before the foundation of the world in the book of life of the Lamb who was slain. ^1308
+and all who dwell on earth will worship it, everyone whose name has not been written before the foundation of the world in the book of life of the Lamb that was slain. ^1308

-If anyone has an ear, let him hear : ^1309
+If anyone has an ear, let him hear: ^1309

-If anyone is to be taken captive, to captivity he goes; if anyone is to be slain with the sword, with the sword must he be slain.
-Here is a call for the endurance and faith of the saints. ^1310
+If anyone is to be taken captive, to captivity he goes; if anyone is to be slain with the sword, with the sword must he be slain.Here is a call for the endurance and faith of the saints. ^1310

 Then I saw another beast rising out of the earth.
 It had two horns like a lamb and it spoke like a dragon. ^1311